 Having said that, I had a ton of ideas from Greek mythology that I could not fit into the Percy Jackson series, and there were many other stories about the characters at Camp Half-Blood that I wanted to explore.
 Because of this, I launched the Heroes of Olympus series, starting with The Lost Hero in October 2010.
-You will see many of your favorite characters from PJO again in those books but there is also a cast of new main characters.
-I know you’re thinking it's not the same, but that’s exactly the point; I don’t want it to be the same.
+Many of your favorite characters from PJO appear again in those books, but there is also a cast of new main characters.
+I know you’re thinking it's not the same, but that’s exactly the point; I didn’t want it to be the same.
 A story has to keep developing to be fresh, and if the author gets bored, the reader will get bored too.
-Keep an open mind.
-I think you’ll be pleasantly surprised.
+If you haven't read Heroes of Olympus yet, try it!
 I promise it’s not the end for Percy and the gang; it’s a new twist.
-Heroes of Olympus is also going to be a five book series.
-As soon as I can release more information, I'll add it to my website.

 A: I really appreciate your enthusiasm.
 Unfortunately, I can't release the next book until it is written.
 Trust me, I'm writing as fast as I possibly can without sacrificing quality.
 Normally it takes me one full year to write each book.
 I'm trying my best to speed that up, but it's a slow process to make a book and get it right.
 Readers will always be able to read faster than I can write.
 Believe me, I want the books to be done as much as you do.
 I'm not keeping any complete manuscripts locked up on my computer just to be mean.
 If the book isn't out yet, that's because it isn't done yet!

-A: No, sorry!
-Anything that isn’t posted on the website, I can’t tell you!
+A: Anything that isn’t posted on the website, I can’t tell you.
+Sorry!

 A: No. When an author sells the rights to a book, typically full creative control goes to the movie studio and director — in this case, Fox 2000 and Chris Columbus.
 The movie rights to Lightning Thief were sold over five years ago, before the book was even published.
 I made the decision to sell the rights so early because it brought lots of public attention to the books and helped the series catch on.
 However, once the movie rights are sold, the author has no control over what happens in the movie.
 They let me read a version of the script and make some suggestions, but that was the extent of my involvement.
 I can’t tell you anything further about the movie.
 Like I said, I didn't even see it.
 Nor can I give you contact information for anyone who was involved in the movie.
 Sorry!